nhagemann/anycontent-backend/README.md

 - allow selective adding of javascript/css files
 - auto adding of form elements
 - repositories instead of connection in config

-bugs:
-- no save message when saving config with sequence
-- add when editing record with sequence broken